IFS-HSR/ch.hsr.ifs.cdttesting/README.md

 ![The pASTa Node View](/../media/images/pasta-node-view.png?raw=true "The pASTa Node View")

-This is an indespensible feature for people that are new to developing with the **Eclipse CDT** AST as well as seasoned developers.
+This is an indispensable feature for people that are new to developing with the **Eclipse CDT** AST as well as seasoned developers.
 To enable the pASTa *Node View*, use the menu ***Window -> Show View -> Other***.
 Alternatively, you can use the keyboard shortcut ***Shift+Alt+Q Q***.
-In the diaglog that opens, you can either search for *Node View* or navigate to the folder *Painless AST Analysis*.
+In the dialog that opens, you can either search for *Node View* or navigate to the folder *Painless AST Analysis*.
 Simply double-click the entry *Node View* to open the pASTa *Node View* in you workbench.
 You can move around the pASTa *Node View* as any other